Houston Adoption Lawyer - Help with Legally Adopting a Child in Texas

 Contact an Adoption Attorney in Houston, Texas

-Call our law office now to schedule a free consultation with the Law Offices of Frank E. Mann P.C.
-Mann is a seasoned, knowledgeable adoption laywer with over 30 years of experience.
+Call our family law office now to schedule a free consultation with the Law Offices of Frank E. Mann P.C.
+Mann is a seasoned, knowledgeable adoption lawyer with over 30 years of experience.
 Adopting a child can be complicated; we will help you every step of the way.